KhiemDuyNguyen/VirusesSimulation/README.md

 # VirusesSimulation
-[Problem set on MIT edx Data Science course] Using Python and Pylab, you will design and implement a stochastic simulation of patient and virus population dynamics, and reach conclusions about treatment regimens based on the simulation results.
+### [Problem set on MIT edx Data Science course]
+Using Python and Pylab, you will design and implement a stochastic simulation of patient and virus population dynamics, and reach conclusions about treatment regimens based on the simulation results.

+### Software
+- A Python-based flatform integrated development environment and pylab will be needed.
+Version: 3.6.
+- Recommend: Spyder by Anaconda

+### Background:
-Background: Viruses, Drug Treatments, and Computational Models Viruses such as HIV and H1N1 represent a significant challenge to modern medicine.
+Viruses, Drug Treatments, and Computational Models Viruses such as HIV and H1N1 represent a significant challenge to modern medicine.
 One of the reasons that they are so difficult to treat is their ability to evolve.

 As you may know from introductory biology classes, the traits of an organism are determined by its genetic code.
 When organisms reproduce, their offspring will inherit genetic information from their parent.
 This genetic information will be modified, either because of mixing of the two parents' genetic information, or through mutations in the genome replication process, thus introducing diversity into a population.